 Anyone running the Hall of Hands online widget can choose to take one of the hands they played in and “convert it” into a made-for-TV mini poker show.
 Each converted hand boasts running commentary while the action is played out by live actors sitting across each other at a poker table.
 Soon-to-be-added features of the software will enable additional personalization, such as allowing players to choose the actors representing them in the videos and the location of where the hand was played.
-To better illustrate, watch the video below.

 It’s All about Sharing

 Most of the fun you’ll have using Hall of Hands will come from sharing your online poker hands with your friends via Facebook or email.
 There’s an added bonus though in that you can also publish your shows on their website and share them with a worldwide audience, as well as watch some of the most popular poker shows of hands shared by others.
 In their own words, Hall of Hands “is out to create the world’s largest database of poker hands, while simultaneously revolutionizing online media with new entertainment formats that maximize the excitement of interactive gaming”.

 The software can be run from your PC as well as on your mobile phone or tablet (it works on both Android and iOS devices).
 In our opinion, Hall of Hands will find its greatest success and growth in the mobile market, as it will enable you to share your hands literally with anyone, from wherever you happen to be at any given time.